DavidT3/DAXA/paper/paper.md

 at a specific time, for whole samples with different coordinates and times of interest), and filtering on specific observation identifiers (ObsIDs) if they are already known.
 Each mission class has some knowledge of the characteristics of the telescope it represents (such as the field-of-view) to make observation filtering easier.
-The user can also select only a subset of instruments, if the telescope has more than one, to exclude any that may not contribute to their analysis.
+The user can also select a subset of instruments, if the telescope has more than one, to exclude any that may not contribute to their analysis.

 Once a set of relevant observations have been identified, for either a single mission or a set of missions, a